Vertical Skimo Races in the Alps

 Stats: 3.2km and 500m+

-The Millet Ski Touring series in Courchevel is one of the most popular in the Alps, in part because it takes place on the same course, every Wednesday, every winter.
+The Millet Ski Touring series in Courchevel is one of the most popular in the Alps, in part because it takes place on the same course, every Wednesday, every winter, starting in late December.
 This allows racers to return to a course they know well and become comfortable on, and it allows them to compare their finishing times week-to-week and year-to-year.

 Race: Montée de la Foilleuse